 Big Ten Football Schedule Release: Oregon Ducks Tough Road Slate, Exciting Home Games

+Big Ten Football Schedule, Dates: Oregon Ducks Tough Road Slate, Exciting Home Games

 The 2024-25 college football season isn't over for the No. 1 Oregon Ducks as they still have the College Football Playoffs to look forward to.

-With the 2024 regular season finished up and bowl season right around the corner, the Big Ten will release the 2025 conference schedule on Wednesday.
-This article will be updated with those dates, but Oregon's 2025 road and home opponents are already known.
+With the 2024 regular season finished up and bowl season right around the corner, the Big Ten released the 2025 conference football schedule on Wednesday.
+Mark those calendars, Ducks fans!

-It's already announced that the Penn State Nittany Lions will host Oregon at Beaver Stadium on Sept.
-27, the Ducks' first away game of the season.

 Big Ten teams will play nine conference games, and the Ducks play three non-conference games, including a game vs. Oregon's in-state rivals, the Oregon State Beavers.

 Next, the only Power Four school to play Oregon during the non-conference, Oklahoma State will head to Autzen Stadium on Sept.
 6 in an intriguing Big Ten vs. Big 12 showdown.
-That game will be followed up by a Sept.
+Oregon's final nonconference game is a Sept.
 20 showdown with the Oregon State Beavers.
 The Ducks traveled to Corvallis this season and ran away with a 49-14 win over their in-state rivals.

 MORE: Oregon Ducks' Jaxson Jones Enters Transfer Portal Before College Football Playoff